 It could be a family tree, a bible, photo albums, slideshows, an heirloom, or anything else that helps move the conversation forward.

 In fact, these items can actually help you take your services to the next level by creating multimedia presentations that can be posted online, shared on social media, given as gifts , or shared at family gatherings.

 Many people have a lot of stories to tell, but they might not be comfortable sharing them without some prompting.
 This means you need to be prepared.

 Try to do a little research on the family prior to the interviews.
 Prepare a list of questions you would like to ask.
 Ask open-ended, direct questions.
 And always (always!) have your recording equipment with you for the interview.

 There is nothing worse than conducting an interview that you are unprepared for--or doing a great interview and not being able to record all of the great information you get.

-There are some things families do not want shared.
+There are some things families do not want to share.
 And some families want to be sure you won't take their information and turn it into the next great American novel.

-For these reasons, you want to be especially sure that you go into the interviews clear about the respect you have for the family's privacy.
+For these reasons, you want to be especially sure that you go into the interviews clearly about the respect you have for the family's privacy.

 Make sure you have the "privacy discussion" so everyone is on the same page.
 Consider developing a nondisclosure agreement and having everyone sign it.